lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

    The procedure depends on the CCB:

    - For project documents, create an `LCR <https://project.lsst.org/groups/ccb/>`_ with a pointer to the new document version in DocuShare.
-   - For DM documents, create an :ref:`RFC <decision-making-rfc-creating>` with a pointer to the new document in DocuShare.
+   - For DM documents, create an :doc:`RFC </communications/rfc>` with a pointer to the new document in DocuShare.
      Set the JIRA state to "flagged" to notify the DM CCB.

 3. Create a release branch based off the same commit as the DocuShare tag: